Travel expenses for doctors

 2016 contract

 GP registrars in England employed under the 2016 TCS (terms and conditions of service) have the below entitlement to home to base mileage.
-Further information on rates for those under the 2016 contract (junior doctors) can found be in section 17 of the NHS Terms and Conditions of Service Handbook:
+Further information on rates for those under the 2016 contract (resident doctors) can found be in section 17 of the NHS Terms and Conditions of Service Handbook:

 • able to claim home to base mileage for any day on which the practice expected them to have their vehicle available to to do a home visit